The Difference Between Nautical Miles and Knots

+The reason is ancient, and an evolution of different seafaring cultures, culminating in knots on a rope thrown to different depths over the side, as will be discussed.
 On land, speed is expressed in miles per hour (mph) or kilometers per hour (kph).
 However, measurements change when you’re at sea.
 You’ve probably heard the term “knot” being used to describe speed on the open sea, but what is a knot, and where did it come from?

 Have you ever wondered: “Why speed at sea is measured in knots?”
 In this article, we’ll take a look at the history of nautical travel to provide you with the answer to this question and discuss why it is still used today.